practicalli/blog-cryogen/content/md/posts/adopt-FreeDesktop.org-XDG-standard-for-configuration-files.md

 Neovim supports the XDG basedir specification and will use `~/.config/nvim` directory by default.

+All the packages installed, such as the excellent [Conjure](https://github.com/Olical/conjure) for Clojure development (and many other fun languages), will therefore be part of the `~/.config/neovim` configuration.

 Vim does not support the basedir.
 However, when Neovim is installed as a .deb package it will be used for the vim command (set via `/etc/alternatives/vim`)

+> [Practicalli Neovim](https://practical.li/neovim/) is the start of a new book on setting up Neovim with Clojure, LSP, Treesitter and many other packages, using fennel (a lisp dialect) for its configuration.
+More details coming soon.

 ## Emacs and Spacemacs Configuration